AzeHie/bike-app/README.md

 Summary: Don't navigate to the last page when journeys are sorted (:D).
 I don't know is there any reasons to do that anyway.

 APP TESTS:
-- There is just one "dummy" test in the app.
-Tests are something pretty new for me, just some basics in some courses I've been part in on udemy.
-But I'm currently learning more about testing, and a plan is to add some of them also to this project.
+- There some simple tests in the app.
+I'm currently learning more about testing, and i'll add more as soon as possible.
 - You can run test(s) simple with "npm test" in the frontend folders terminal on vs-code or some other IDE.

 HOW TO INSTALL AND MANUALLY TEST THE APPLICATION: